5 Services and Charges

 5.5 Ancillary Services and Charges

-Bane NOR sets charges for the use of ancillary services.
+According to Section 6-9(4) of the Railway Regulations, Bane NOR sets the charges for any ancillary services.
 Insofar as these services are only offered by Bane NOR, these services can at most be priced at the cost charged for performing the service, including a reasonable profit.
 Otherwise, these services will be priced at market rates.

 Ancillary services as described in Section 4-5 of the Railway Regulations include the following: